RiProG-id/RiProG-AI/README.md

 3.2 Stable
 - Fixed installer
 - New busybox detector
-- Install is not aborted if busybox is not detected
+- install is not aborted if busybox is not detected

+3.3 Stable
+- Fixed Busybox detector
-- Several Changes
+- Fixed installer

 # Source Code